emtee40/SurvivalManual-wiki/Power.md

 Get a good power-bank.
 Often you do not want to use the energy directly while still generating it.
 Lets take solar - you may charge your power-bank during the day, and may use the power at night.
 Be aware that the capacity information on these power-banks are often inaccurate or outright lies.
 Try them out for yourself and measure.

-Power banks are just batteries with standard plug interfaces (e.g. USB).
+Power banks are just batteries with standard plug interfaces (e.g. USB, 5V).
 Beware that owning a battery is like owning a pet animal : you're responsible for it.
 If you fail to comply with proper maintenance, it will have a shortened life.
 Classic cellphone power-banks are made of Lithium batteries, which are better stored at 50% capacity (being full or empty is damaging it), and reloaded every 6 months.
 It won't work properly (or at all) after years of oblivion deep in a drawer.

 ### Stay DC